 Raring - the first solo single

 In April 1968 Björn released his very first solo single "Raring" (a Swedish version of the world hit "Honey").
 The B-side contained self-penned "Vill du ha en vän?"
 (Do you want to have a friend?).
 The single entered the Swedish charts Svensktoppen and Topplistan in June 68 where it reached #7 respective #8.
+The single was even released in Norway with slightly different cover.

 An interview with Björn was published in the Swedish magazine "Bild" in April 1968.